Calibration / method of moments - Gali (2015)

 Inspect model moments

-Given the equations and parameters, we have everything to we need for the package to generate the theoretical model moments.
-You can retrieve the mean of the linearised model as follows:
+Given the equations and parameters, everything is available for the package to generate the theoretical model moments.
+The mean of the linearised model can be retrieved as follows:

 and the standard deviation like this:

-You could also simply use: std or get_std to the same effect.
+Alternatively, std or get_std can be used to achieve the same effect.

 Another interesting output is the autocorrelation of the model variables: